Sanchows/mailing-service/README.md

 7. Grafana (http://127.0.0.1:3000)

 ## How to use
 1. To access the Admin panel, you need create a superuser.
-Open terminal and enter to the root directory of project.
-Then:
+Open the terminal in a new tab and enter into docker container, then create a superuser:
 ```
 docker exec -it mailing-service_webapp_1 sh
 ./manage.py createsuperuser